MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 5 - Grant external resource permissions

-If the external table uses impersonation authentication, then the managed identity must have write permissions over the external data store referenced by the external table.
-The required permissions vary depending on the data store.
+When the external table uses impersonation authentication, the managed identity must have write permissions over the external data store referenced by the external table.
+The required permissions vary depending on the data store type.

 On the external data store, grant the managed identity the required write permissions: